message/iata/ES.md

 - This does not apply to:
 - passengers younger than 6 years;
 - passengers arriving from Australia, China (People's Rep.), Hong Kong (SAR China), Korea (Rep.), Macao (SAR China), New Zealand, Rwanda, Singapore or Thailand;
-- passengers arriving from Greenland in Denmark and arriving from Nordland or Troms og Finnmark in Norway;
+- passengers arriving from Nordland or Troms og Finnmark in Norway;
-- passengers with a positive COVID-19 RT-PCR test result and medical discharge specifying that the passenger has recovered, not contagious and ok to travel;
+- passengers with a positive COVID-19 RT-PCR test result and a medical discharge specifying that the passenger has recovered, not contagious and ok to travel;
 - deadheading crew;
+- until 9 May 2021, passengers arriving from Greenland in Denmark;
+- effective 10 May 2021, passengers arriving from Pohjois-ja Ita-Suomi in Finland and arriving from Trondelag in Norway.
 4. Passengers must complete an "FCS Health Control Form" at <a href="https://www.spth.gob.es/">https://www.spth.gob.es/</a> .
 A QR code generated from the completed form must be presented upon arrival.
 - This does not apply to deadheading crew.
 5. Passengers could be subject to quarantine for 10 days; details can be found at <a href="https://tinyurl.com/ucevbmtc">https://tinyurl.com/ucevbmtc</a> .